semaphoreci/docs/docs/reference/semaphore-changelog.md

 - New feature: Visual Workflow Builder, now in public beta.
 Build your Semaphore pipeline with a point-and-click interface.
-- New users can choose between giving access to only public, or both public and private GitHub repositories.
+- New users can choose between giving access to only public, or to both public and private GitHub repositories.
 - Organization admins can change their organization URL.

 ### Week of August 19, 2019

-- New feature: [`parallelism`
+- New feature: the [`parallelism` property](https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#parallelism)
-  property](https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#parallelism)
   to easily generate parallel jobs.
 - Docker-based agents can now [use private container images from any